AdobeDocs/commerce-merchant-services.en/help/product-recommendations/development-overview.md

 When you install the `magento/product-recommendations` module, Adobe Sensei aggregates the behavioral and catalog data, creating Product Recommendations for each recommendation type.
 The Product Recommendations service then deploys those recommendations to your storefront.

+## Data synchronization tips

+Product Recommendations data is synchronized in these ways:

+- **Configurable Product** - A rec unit image is taken from the top product (configurable).
+If the configurable product does not have images attached, the recs unit image will be empty on the store and admin side.

 ## Next steps

 Read the following topics to get started with Product Recommendations: